What To Do in West Yellowstone

 Local Area Attractions and Activities

-West Yellowstone is more than a place to stay; it is an attraction all on its own!
+West Yellowstone is an attraction all on its own!
 Explore museums.
 Get up close and personal (safely) with a grizzly bear.
 Take in a show.
-All these and more are waiting for you, here in West Yellowstone.
+All these and more are waiting for you.

 Take a virtual tour of historic West Yellowstone, your gateway to adventure!